Table Of Contents

 Statistical Cyclicity: (noun) Cyclicity of statistics; periodic dependence of statistics on time, such as periodically time-varying mean.
 The concept of a time average that varies periodically with time is at the core of the empirical theory of cyclostationarity and generalizes to time averages that vary with multiple incommensurate periods, as explained on Page 2.
 In this more general setting, statistical cyclicity is cycling of statistics with one or more sine-wave components with frequencies that may or may not be harmonically related.
 (See the classical theory of Fourier Analysis.)
 As defined here, the cyclicity is regular.
 (Irregular cyclicity is defined below.)

 Cyclostationary (1): (adj.)
 A time series that exhibits cyclostationarity is said to be a cyclostationary time series.
-A modifier that applies strictly to only time series of numerical (real- or complex-valued) time-series data.
-Sometimes used inappropriately to indicate periodicity of things other than time-series data, like the system function for a linear periodically time-varying transformation—sometimes referred to as an operator on time series referred to as vectors—or like an algorithm designed to exploit cyclostationarity of time series data; parameters of such algorithms may vary periodically with time, but an algorithm is not a time-series of data.
+A modifier that applies strictly to only time series of numerical (real- or complex-valued) time-series data; sometimes used inappropriately to indicate periodicity of things other than time-series data, like the system function for a linear periodically time-varying transformation—sometimes referred to as an operator on time series referred to as vectors—or like an algorithm designed to exploit cyclostationarity of time series data; parameters of such algorithms may vary periodically with time, but an algorithm is not a time-series of data and cannot be cyclostationary.

 Cyclostationarity (2): (noun) Same as cyclostationarity (1) defined above except with the more concrete (empirical) temporal probability replaced with the abstract stochastic probability; that is, the underlying empirical time series is replaced with an abstract (intangible) stochastic process, which is a time-series of abstract random variables, not empirical numerical values.
 More specifically, the temporal statistics (mathematically idealized in the FOT theory by using the limit, as averaging time approaches infinity) are replaced with abstract expected values defined relative to abstract probability measures.
 The fundamental duality, between the temporal (FOT) probabilistic theory for time series and the stochastic (classical probabilistic) theory for stochastic processes, of cyclostationarity is a key theme of the graduate-level text book Introduction to Random Processes, with Applications to Signals and Systems.